guereslib/ten-reproducible-research-things/content/00-intro.md

 Work through the following lessons for practical solutions and ideas.{% endcapture %}{% include card.html header="Some scenarios to consider" text=text %}

-{% include accordion.html title1="Scenario - A key person from your research team has left." text1="(family, personal emergency or no longer contactable).
- - Could you continue your work?
+{% include accordion.html title1="Scenario - A key person from your research team has left suddenly due to a family emergency." text1=" - Could you continue your work?
  - Do you know where your data is stored?
  - Could you keep working effectively for 1 month?
 1 year?" title2="Scenario - You lose your laptop bag containing your all your external hard drives." text2="- Could you continue your work?
  - Is your data backed up?
 Encrypted?" title3="Scenario - Someone has published contradicting results to your published paper." text3="- Can your provide your data and methods?" title4="Scenario - A research partner organization believes your sensitive data has been breached or made available to a third party." text4="- Can you show the steps taken and measures put in place to avoid this?" %}